-- If you want beautiful results, I think certain tools like offset spatulas and parchment rounds are very helpful.
-They’re not essential, but little things can make a difference.
+- While not essential, I think certain tools like offset spatulas and parchment rounds are very helpful.
 If you’d like to know more about my cake equipment recommendations, as well as general tips and tricks, check out my article: How to Make a Perfect Layer Cake.